Sphereon-Opensource/SIOP-OID4VP/README.md

 The Relying Party, typically a web app, but can also be something else, like a mobile app.

 We will use an example private key and DID on the Ethereum Ropsten testnet network.
-Both the actual JWT request and the registration metadata will be sent as part of the AuthRequest since we pass them by value instead of by reference where we would have to host the data at the reference URL.
-The redirect URL means that the OP will need to deliver the authentication response at the URL specified by the RP.
-Lastly we have enabled the 'ethr' DID method on the RP side for doing Authentication Response checks with Ethereum DIDs in them.
+Both the actual JWT request and the registration metadata will be sent as part of the Auth Request since we pass them by value instead of by reference where we would have to host the data at the reference URL.
+The redirect URL means that the OP will need to deliver the auth response at the URL specified by the RP.
+Lastly we have enabled the 'ethr' DID method on the RP side for doing Auth Response checks with Ethereum DIDs in them.
 Please note that you can add multiple DID methods, and they have no influence on the DIDs being used to sign, the internal signature.
 We also populated the RP with a `PresentationDefinition` claim, meaning we expect the OP to send in a Verifiable Presentation that matches our definition.
 You can pass where you expect this presentation_definition to end up via the required `location` property.